elastic/integrations/packages/apache_spark/docs/README.md

 ### Applications

-This is the `applications` dataset.
+This is the `applications` data stream.

 An example event for `applications` looks as following: